S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-\boldparagraph{Analytical Rényi DP bound} We believe, that our adaptation of the Gaussian mechanism to non-spherical Gauss noise is of independent interest, as its idea of finetuning the shares of noise over the dimensions of the output can be helpful for functions with an arbitrary number of output dimensions.
-We analytically derive individual Rényi DP bounds for this mechanism in ~\Cref{thm:individual_rdp_nonspherical_gauss}.
-The proof is quite technically involved.
-We generalize the result to Rényi DP in ~\Cref{thm:nonspherical_gauss} and apply it to our bivariate case that is used in ~\Cref{algdpleaf} in ~\Cref{cor:dpleaf_individual_rdp}.
+We believe that our adaptation of the Gaussian mechanism with leaf-balanced noise is of independent interest, as its idea of finetuning the shares of noise over the dimensions of the output can be helpful for different functions even with an arbitrary number of output dimensions.
+We analytically derive individual Rényi DP bounds for this mechanism in \Cref{thm:individual_rdp_nonspherical_gauss}.